 A tutor encourages an appreciation, discussion as well as debate of the issues surrounding religious and spiritual beliefs.
 Including controversies and movements in the world today.

-The International Baccalaureate (IB) Diploma is an alternative form of study to A Levels.
+The International Baccalaureate (IB Diploma) is an alternative form of study to A level and Pre-U courses.

 A student chooses one subject from five separate groups including Studies in Language and Literature, Language Acquisition, Individuals and Societies, Sciences and Mathematics.
 Students also choose either an arts subjects from a sixth group, or another subject from the previous five groups.